silverbulletmd/silverbullet/docs/Runtime API.md

 SB_CHROME_PATH=/usr/bin/chromium
 ```

 In single-instance mode, set `SB_RUNTIME_API=0` to disable the Runtime API.
-In multi-space mode this variable is ignored: use the **Enable runtime API** toggle in the administrator’s **Server** tab.
+In multi-space mode this variable is ignored: use the **Enable runtime API** toggle in the administrator’s **Runtimes** tab.
 Each writer has an independent **Runtime API** permission in the space’s access grid.
 Existing writers default to enabled unless explicitly opted out.

 # Docker setup
 The default Docker image includes Chromium headless shell, so no special image variant is required: